charbonnierg/public-hiring-test/PULL_REQUEST.md

 #### `CarbonEmissionFactorController`

+- ✅ Use dedicated logger instance:
+  - This is recommended in the NestJS documentation to avoid conflicts between different controllers.
+  - This is not a breaking change unless parsers are relying on the current log format.
+  - I'm not sure this is the proper way to implement an audit log though.
+A middleware would be more appropriate.
+  - Logging is not tested.
+This has been left out due to lack of time, but it should be tested.

 - 🚨 Rename `POST /carbon-emission-factors` into `POST /carbon-emission-factors/bulk` endpoint.
 This is more aligned with REST principles.
 Moreover, the endpoint no longer returns an array of `CarbonEmissionFactor` entities but an array of `ReadCarbonEmissionFactorDto` data transfer objects instead.
   - The returned dto does not include the `id` field as it is not needed by the client.